-December 31, 2016 US\$'000 December 31, 2015 US\$'000
+December 31, December 31,

+2017 2016

+US\$'000 US\$'000

 Capital losses 8,293 8,293

-Net operating losses 23,630 4,142
+Net operating losses 61,264 23,630

-US state credit carryforwards 277 275
+US state credit carryforwards 345 277

-32,200 12,710
+69,902 32,200

-There was an increase of US\$19,488,000 in the unrecognised deferred tax assets during the year ended December 31, 2016.
+There was an increase of US\$37,702,000 in the unrecognised deferred tax assets during the year ended December 31, 2017.
 For comments on the uncertainty prompting less than full recognition refer to Note 9.
-The movement in the unrecognised deferred tax assets during the year ended December 31, 2016 is analysed as follows:
+The movement in the unrecognised deferred tax assets during the year ended December 31, 2017 is analysed as follows:

-Movement in unrecognised deferred tax assets Increase / (decrease) US\$'000 Applicable tax rate % Tax effect US\$'000

-US state credit carryforwards 2 n/a 2

-Net operating losses Brazil 4,914 34% 1,670

-Net operating losses Ireland 3,787 25% 947

-Total - continuing operations 8,703 2,619
+Movement in unrecognised deferred tax assets Increase / (decrease) US\$'000 Applicable tax rate % Tax effect US\$'000 US state credit carryforwards 68 n/a 68 Net operating losses Brazil (2,100) 34% (714) Net operating losses Ireland 39,734 12.5% - 25% 5,452 Total - continuing operations 37,702 4,806

-Net operating losses Ireland relating to discontinued operations 10,787 12.5% 1,348

-19,490 3,967

-A deferred tax asset of US\$277,000 (2015: US\$275,000) in respect of US state credit carryforwards was not recognised due to uncertainties regarding the timing of the utilisation of these state credit carryforwards in the related tax jurisdiction in future periods.
+A deferred tax asset of US\$345,000 (2016: US\$277,000) in respect of US state credit carryforwards was not recognised due to uncertainties regarding the timing of the utilisation of these state credit carryforwards in the related tax jurisdiction in future periods.

-A deferred tax asset of US\$2,094,000 (2015: US\$423,000) was not recognised in respect of net operating losses in Brazil.
+A deferred tax asset of US\$1,380,000 (2016: US\$2,094,000) was not recognised in respect of net operating losses in Brazil.
 The entity in Brazil was incorporated in 2012 and has cumulative losses to date.
 The deferred tax asset has not been recognised for Brazil due to uncertainty regarding the full utilization of these losses in the related tax jurisdiction in future periods.
-Only when it is probable that future profits will be available to utilize the forward losses or temporary differences is a deferred tax asset recognised
+Only when it is probable that future profits will be available to utilize the forward losses or temporary differences is a deferred tax asset recognised.

-A deferred tax asset of US\$1,671,000 (2015: US\$724,000) was not recognised in respect of net operating losses of Trinity Biotech Investments Ltd. ("TBIL").
+A deferred tax asset of US\$2,641,000 (2016: US\$1,671,000) was not recognised in respect of net operating losses of Trinity Biotech Investments Ltd. ("TBIL").
 TBIL, which is tax resident in Ireland, issued an exchangeable note of US\$115 million in 2015 following its incorporation earlier in that year.
 To date this entity has interest expenses and no income.
 The deferred tax asset has not been recognised due to uncertainty regarding the full utilization of these losses in future periods.
 Only when it is probable that future profits will be available to utilize the forward losses is a deferred tax asset recognised.
 In accordance with IAS 12, Income Taxes, both the movement in the exchangeable note's embedded derivatives value and the movement on the exchangeable note's host contract, being the accretion of notional interest, are exempt from deferred taxation recognition.

-A deferred tax asset of US\$1,348,000 was not recognised in respect of net operating losses in Trinity Biotech Manufacturing Ltd. in 2016.
-The deferred tax asset has not been recognised due to insufficient deferred tax liabilities following the impairment charge relating to fixed assets in this entity.
+A deferred tax asset of US\$5,829,875 (2016: US\$1,348,000 was not recognised in respect of net operating losses in Trinity Biotech Manufacturing Ltd. The deferred tax asset has not been recognised due to insufficient deferred tax liabilities following the impairment charge relating to fixed assets in this entity.
 When there is a reversing deferred tax liability in a jurisdiction that reverses in the same period, the deferred tax asset is restricted so that it equals the reversing deferred tax liability.
-The resulting tax charge has been recorded in the loss on discontinued operations.

-No deferred tax asset is recognised in respect of a capital loss forward of US\$8,293,000 (2015: US\$8,293,000) in Ireland as it is not probable that there will be future capital gains against which to offset these capital losses.
+No deferred tax asset is recognised in respect of a capital loss forward of US\$8,293,000 (2016: US\$8,293,000) in Ireland as it is not probable that there will be future capital gains against which to offset these capital losses.